sagarsakharkar14/bmi-calculator-django-rest-api/README.md

-# bmi-calculator-django-rest-api
+# bmi-calculator
-This is a Basic BMI Calculator using Django web framework for study/practice.
+This is a Basic BMI Calculator using Django web framework and django-rest-api for study/practice.